dkelly255/fitness-app/README.md

 ### Python Validation

-This section will summarise the Python validation activities carried out across the various python files consisting the structure of the application, using the PEP8 Online Check utility:

-### (iv) Python Validation

 This section will summarise the Python validation activities carried out across the various python files consisting the structure of the application, using the [PEP8 Online Check](http://pep8online.com/) utility:

 #### **(a) Bag Application:**